Centra Benefits Home Health Care in SW Fort Worth/Burleson, TX

 - Home health aide services when skilled care is also being provided

-Some Centra Benefits plans also include a personal care or companion care benefit, depending on how the plan was structured by the employer.
-Reviewing your specific Explanation of Benefits or calling the member services number on your insurance card is the fastest way to confirm exactly what your plan covers.
+Some Centra Benefits plans also include a personal care or companion care benefit, depending on how the employer structured the plan.
+Reviewing your Explanation of Benefits or calling the member services number on your insurance card is the fastest way to confirm exactly what your plan covers.
+A home care agency can also verify your Centra Benefits home health benefits on your behalf at no cost to you.

 Services Covered Through Centra Benefits Home Health Benefits

-Understanding which specific services fall under your Centra Benefits home health benefit helps families plan more effectively — and reduces surprises when care begins.
-The following services are commonly covered for eligible plan members in the SW Fort Worth and Burleson area:
+Understanding which services fall under your Centra Benefits home health benefit helps families plan effectively — and reduces surprises when care begins.
+The following services are commonly covered for eligible plan members receiving Centra Benefits home health care in SW Fort Worth and Burleson.

 Skilled Nursing Care at Home

-Skilled nursing visits are the cornerstone of home health care coverage.
+Skilled nursing visits are the foundation of home health care coverage.
 A Registered Nurse visits the home on a physician-ordered schedule to manage wound care, administer IV infusions or antibiotics, oversee medication regimens, perform lab draws, manage ostomy or feeding tube care, and monitor chronic conditions like COPD, congestive heart failure, or diabetes.
 Our care in Burleson is led by a Registered Nurse Director of Nursing who oversees all care plans and ensures clinical continuity across every visit.
+CNAs, HHAs, and LVNs follow care plans developed and supervised by RNs — maintaining clear clinical accountability from start to finish.

 Wound Care and Advanced Clinical Services

-Post-surgical wounds, pressure injuries, diabetic wounds, and wounds requiring VAC therapy all fall under skilled nursing coverage through Centra Benefits.
-Patients discharged from Huguley Medical Center or AdventHealth Burleson following surgery or a wound-related hospitalization are frequently referred to home health for ongoing wound management — allowing healing to continue at home rather than requiring extended facility stays.
+Post-surgical wounds, pressure injuries, diabetic wounds, and wounds requiring VAC therapy fall under skilled nursing coverage through Centra Benefits.
+Patients discharged from Huguley Medical Center or AdventHealth Burleson following surgery or a wound-related hospitalization are frequently referred to home health for ongoing wound management.
+This allows healing to continue at home rather than requiring extended facility stays.
+Families in Briar Meadow and Joshua Farms who have gone through this experience know how much difference it makes to have an RN managing wound care at home.

 IV Therapy and Specialty Infusions

 When a physician orders intravenous antibiotics, hydration therapy, IVIG, or other specialty infusions, those services can often be delivered in the home under a Centra Benefits home health benefit.
-Home IV therapy is clinically equivalent to infusion center care for many patients and is significantly more convenient — particularly for families in areas like Joshua Farms or Briar Meadow where travel to a clinical facility adds logistical burden on top of an already difficult recovery.
+Home IV therapy is clinically equivalent to infusion center care for many patients and significantly more convenient — particularly for families in areas like Joshua Farms or Briar Meadow where travel to a clinical facility adds logistical strain on top of a difficult recovery.

 Physical, Occupational, and Speech Therapy